 We thrive on providing solutions

-At The HeadHunters and TempsAhead, we have enjoyed a boost in the number of tech roles we have been asked to fill recently.
+We have enjoyed a boost in the number of tech roles we have been asked to fill recently.
 Thankfully, over recent years, our network of tech talent has grown in tandem with the local market, and our recruiters have enjoyed steady success sourcing talent for highly specialized tech roles.
-So, if you are an employer seeking talent, or an IT professional looking to move forward in your career, why not touch base with Sebastian Glenn-Anderson, our dedicated Vancouver tech recruiter?
-Sure, the Vancouver tech sector has its hiring challenges but The HeadHunters and TempsAhead are thrilled to be a part of the solution.
+So, if you are an employer seeking talent, or an IT professional looking to move forward in your career, connect with us!
+Sure, the Vancouver tech sector has its hiring challenges, but The Headhunters is thrilled to be a part of the solution.